nilx/RASP/README.md

 * a working, minimal, LXDE-based desktop on Raspberry Pi, with a few performance/convenience tunings
 * auto-login to user `user`
-* essential bookmarks for Firefox
 * access BB terminal from <https://bba.bloomberg.com/> with Citrix client
-* access generic PC from <https://bbe.bloomberg.com/> with Citrix client
+* access work PC and generic PC from <https://bbe.bloomberg.com/> with Citrix client
-* access own PC from <https://bbe.bloomberg.com/> with Ericom HTML in Firefox

 Useful as a second workstation for:
 * business trips, on the hotel TV